dustinpfister/blog_posts/_posts/threejs-box3.md

 ### Source code is on Github

 I have the source code examples in this post parked in [my test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-box3).
+This is also where I have the source code exmaples for my [many other posts on threejs](/categories/three-js/).

 ### Version numbers matter